The Founder’s Journey:

 Adapting, Overcoming, and the Cost of Never Giving Up

-With no choice but to enter the civilian workforce as a Reservist, I threw myself into any job that would keep me moving forward—maintenance, fabrication, restaurant service, even a water park inspector.
+With no choice but to enter the civilian workforce as a Reservist, I threw myself into any job that would keep me moving forward.
+I’ve always been good with my hands, so I worked in maintenance, fabrication, restaurant service, and even as a water park inspector.
 I applied my skills wherever I could, always hoping the next role might offer some sense of direction or belonging.

 But I never quite fit.